Arvind Swamy: Early life

 Arvind Swamy wished to be a doctor.
 In college, he used to be a model for pocket money.
 In his Loyola Theatre Society, he wasn't well received and was asked to get off stage.
 Later on Mani Ratnam saw him in an advertisement and called for a meeting.
-Then he and Santosh Sivan introduced him to the basics of film-making.
+Then Santosh Sivan introduced him to the basics of film-making.

 Career

-1991–2000: Early career and breakthrough
+1991–1996: Early career and breakthrough

-Arvind Swamy made his debut in Mani Ratnam's action drama film, Thalapathi (1991), where he played a young district collector pitted against a don and his own biological brother.
-Subsequently, Mani Ratnam signed him on to play the lead role in the 1992 political drama film Roja (1992).
-Roja and Bombay (1995) won awards at the State and National Film Award functions.
-His performance in Bombay was called "soulful" by Time magazine.
+Swamy made his debut in Mani Ratnam's action drama film, Thalapathi (1991), where he played a young district collector pitted against a don and his own biological brother.
+Subsequently, Mani Ratnam signed him on to play the lead role in his 1992 political drama film Roja (1992).
+Roja and Bombay (1995) won awards at the State and National Film Awards.
+His performance in Bombay was called "soulful" by Time Magazine.
 Swamy has won several awards, popular and critical, for his films.
 He has been described as one of the first few actors in India who is able to achieve pan-Indian appeal.
-He lends his voice for the Tamil dubbing version for the adult Simba of Disney's The Lion King (1994).
-His next project was Indira (1995), followed by Telugu Mounam (1995) and Malayalam movie Devaraagam (1996).
+He lent his voice for the Tamil dubbed version of the adult Simba in Disney's The Lion King (1994).
+His next project was Indira (1995), followed by the Telugu film Mounam (1995) and Malayalam movie Devaraagam (1996).

+1997–2000: Career challenges and sabbatical

-He starred in Rajiv Menon's Minsara Kanavu alongside Kajol and Prabhu Deva, which won four National Film Awards and high box office numbers.
-The film eventually performed well at the box office after a slow start, with Arvind Swamy eventually stating he was happy to be a part of the film.
-His next film was Pudhayal (1997).
-He appeared in his first straight Hindi film through Priyadarshan's Saat Rang Ke Sapne (1998) produced by Amitabh Bachchan.
-Co-starring alongside Juhi Chawla, Arvind portrayed the role of a village do-gooder.
-His final two releases before his sabbatical, En Swasa Kaatre (1999) and Raja Ko Rani Se Pyar Ho Gaya (2000).
+He starred in Rajiv Menon's Minsaara Kanavu alongside Kajol and Prabhu Deva, which won four National Film Awards besides high box office reviews.
+During the making of the film, Arvind Swami was critical of Menon changing the script to prioritise Prabhu Deva's role.
+The film eventually performed well at the box office after a slow start, with Arvind Swami eventually stating he was happy to be a part of the film.
+His next film, Pudhayal (1997), again saw him portray a role with a cast headlined by another actor, Mammootty.
+In the film, Arvind wore uncharacteristically loud clothes and portrayed a comedy-oriented role for the first time in his career.
+Working on the two films meant that he missed out on the opportunity of acting in Mani Ratnam's Iruvar (1997).
+He appeared in his first Hindi film through Priyadarshan's Saat Rang Ke Sapne (1998) produced by Amitabh Bachchan.
+Co-starring Juhi Chawla, Arvind portrayed the role of a village do-gooder.

+His final two releases before his sabbatical, En Swasa Kaatre (1999) and Raja Ko Rani Se Pyar Ho Gaya (2000) took several years to complete, with long delays during the production phase.